 What Dental Insurance Covers?

 The vast majority of dental insurance policies operate via the 100-80-50 rule.
 In other words, 100% of routine care is covered.
 80% of basic procedures like fillings is covered.
 50% of major procedures, such as crowns and bridges are covered.
-For non essential procedures like dental bleaching and other cosmetic dentistry options it’s a good idea to check if they’re included at all.
+For non essential procedures like dental bleaching and other cosmetic dentistry options as glasgow teeth whitening it’s a good idea to check if they’re included at all.
 There are stringent caps on how much you can claim back.
 But the majority of people will pay less even when it comes to routine care, though.
 When paying out of your own pocket, you have to cover everything, which means you have to shop around and go out of your way to lower your care costs.

 Still Take Advantage of Discounts